 Born in Bolivia and raised in the Washington DC area, Monica is still rather new to Kuala Lumpur, having only arrived in September 2015.
 Having grown-up in the culturally-diverse US capital and its surrounding areas, she grew up exposed to not only Latin cuisine, but also that of the numerous ethnicities represented in the area.
 By the time she reached 12 years of age, she learned to try new things and use an ethnographic approach to food and eating “different” foods early on, including Korean, Pakistani, Indian, Japanese, Ethiopian, Persian, Afghani, Thai, Vietnamese, Caribbean, various European, and Middle-Eastern cuisines.

 Fortunately, her career and that of her husband have required that they consistently travel, as well as live, in various parts of the world.
-Cumulatively, Monica has traveled to over 80 countries, living in nine on five different continents – trying the cuisine and partaking in practices in as many places as possible.
+Cumulatively, Monica has travelled to over 80 countries, living in nine on five different continents – trying the cuisine and partaking in practices in as many places as possible.
 This was not only confined to trying food in posh restaurants in cosmopolitan cities, but also in rural communities of developing countries, truly taking her on culinary adventures.
 Examples of this include: living off simple millet made with contaminated water when food was scarce, or foufou and agouti arachide (a type of rodent with peanut sauce) on better days in Niger; fishing for and eating piranha in the Amazon; eating piglet baked in an underground pit oven, with hairs still on it and accompanied by black, desiccated then rehydrated potato (chuño) in the Bolivian altiplano.
 She always believed that a country’s cuisine is a reflection of its people’s soul, and has happily flitted about the world in search of this perspective.

 Living in Asia was a lifelong dream and she is now thrilled to live in Kuala Lumpur, savor the country’s incredibly diverse tastes, as well as those of the region, and now have a chance to write about it for The Yum List.